narzantaria/file-handlers/README.md

 # file-handlers

 A set of special tools for working with files and directories.
+Used as an internal dependence in other projects.